-Lands End Park is a craggy corner at the entrance to the San Francisco’s Bay.
-Known for its beautiful secluded beaches, rocky exposed bluffs and spectacular vistas of the Golden Gate Bridge.
+Lands End Park is a craggy corner at San Francisco’s Bay entrance.
+It is known for its beautiful secluded beaches, rocky exposed bluffs, and spectacular vistas of the Golden Gate Bridge.
 Often windswept and cloaked in fog, the region is strewn with shipwrecks and a history of landslides.

 Lands End Park Points of Interest